Racial abuse of Black players spikes early in European soccer season

 The Premier League season wasn’t even 30 minutes old when Bournemouth forward Antoine Semenyo reported being racially abused by a spectator.

-The same weekend, a German Cup match was stopped after Schalke midfielder Christopher Antwi-Adjei said he was racially abused at a throw-in.
+The same weekend, a German Cup match was stopped after Schalke midfielder Christopher Antwi-Adjei was racially abused at a throw-in.

 In Italy, Juventus condemned racist abuse targeting U.S. player Weston McKennie as he warmed down after a league game.